monteilhet/ssh/README.md

 ```
 Useful option :
  * `HashKnownHosts yes` : hashes  the hostname stored in the known_host file.
- * `CheckHostIP` : specifies whether or not ssh will additionally check the host IP address that connect to the server to detect DNS spoofing
+ * `CheckHostIP` : If set to yes (the default), ssh will additionally check the host IP address in the known_hosts file (to detect if a host key changed due to DNS spoofing)

+How to disable SSH timeout on the client side (https://www.simplified.guide/ssh/disable-timeout), use option

+    # system config in /etc/ssh/ssh_config or at user level in ~/.ssh/config
+    ServerAliveInterval 30

 http://pentestmonkey.net/cheat-sheet/ssh-cheat-sheet